opendaylight/netvirt/docs/specs/ipv6-l3vpn-internet.rst

 Problem description
 ===================

-Provide IPv6 connectivity to virtual machines located in different subnets spread over multiple sites or Data center can be achieved through use of Globally Unique Addresses and capacity to update enough routing tables to forge a path between the two.
-Even if IPv6 is made to interconnect hosts without the help of any NAT mechanisms, routing with the best efficienty (shortest path) or policy (route weight, commercial relationships) must be configured using only few parameters, automatically updating routes for each VM spawned in new network.
+Provide IPv6 external connectivity to virtual machines located in Data center can be achieved through use of Globally Unique Addresses and usage of BGP VPN concepts.
+Even if VPN IPv6 is made to interconnect hosts without the help of any NAT mechanisms, routing to the external network for internet should be easily configured.

-Keep in mind that key aspects of L3VPN connectivity is Route Targets and VPN-IPv6 address family.
+Keep in mind that key aspects of configuring IPv6 external connectivity should rely on Openstack and VPN concepts.
-Assuming an operator can configure data center gateways with a Route Distinguisher dedicated to Internet connectivity and a set of imported Route Targets, each time a virtual machine is spawned within a data center subnet associated with that Route Distinguisher, it will trigger the send of a BGP UPDATE message containing MP-BGP attributes required for reaching the VM outside the datacenter.
-In the same manner, adding extra-route or declaring subnetworks will trigger the same.
-Such behavior can be achieved by configuring a neutron router an internet public VPN address.
-For the following of the document, we focus to GUA/128 addresses that are advertised, when one VM start.
-Indeed, most of the requirements are dealing with VM access to internet.

-Only IPv6 Globally Unique Address (eg /128) are advertised, this is not a scaling architecture since it implies as much routes to process as the number of spawned VMs, but with such BGP routing information base, DCGW can select the Compute Node to which a packet coming from the WAN should be forwarded to.

-The following covers the case where a VM connects to a host located in the internet, and the destination ip address of packets is not part of the list of advertised prefixes (see spec [6]).

-Following schema could help :
+There are already solutions to provide north south communication for IPv6 as depicted in [6].
+This document relies on VPN concepts to provide the same.

+The document explores how VPN could be configured so as to provide IPv6 external connectivity.
+The document explores a solution for Only IPv6 Globally Unique Address (eg /128).

+Some caution need to be taken care with the solution chosen.
+As this is private VPN, that means that it should be possible to use a VPN for both usages, that is to say inter-DC and IPv6 external connectivity.
+Also, some security concerns must be taken care.
+Because VPN interacts with external equipment, the internal prefixes that are not authorised to access to the internet, should not be made visible to the DC-GW.

+Following schema stands for what happens on the flows on the datacenter.
+For instance, the same MPLSoGRE tunnel can be used for both Inter-DC and IPv6 external connectivity.

 ::